AnkitMalvi1/AnkitMalvi1/ReadMe.md

 <p align="left"> <a href="https://twitter.com/ankitlohar152" target="blank"><img src="https://img.shields.io/twitter/follow/ankitlohar152?logo=twitter&style=for-the-badge" alt="ankitlohar152" /></a> </p>

-- 🔭 I’m currently working on ['Netflix Clone'](https://github.com/AnkitMalvi1)
+- 🔭 I’m currently working on ['N......
+C....'](https://github.com/AnkitMalvi1)

 - 🌱 I’m currently learning **'Web-Dev, App-Dev & DSA'**

-- 👯 I’m looking to collaborate on ['Web Development'](https://github.com/AnkitMalvi1)
+- 👯 I’m looking to collaborate on ['LinkedIn'](https://www.linkedin.com/in/ankit-malviya-81b692219/)

-- 🤝 I’m looking for help with ['Discord'](https://discord.gg/bFUm5RDh3w)
+- 🤝 I’m looking for help with ['LinkedIn' & 'Discord'](https://discord.gg/bFUm5RDh3w)

-- 👨‍💻 All of my projects are available at [https://github.com/AnkitMalvi1](https://github.com/AnkitMalvi1)
+- 👨‍💻 All of my projects are available at **'Github' & 'LinkedIn'**

-- 📝 I regularly write articles on [(Technical) Development]((Technical) Development)
+- 📝 I regularly write articles on **'Programming Concepts' & 'Web-Development'**

-- 💬 Ask me about **JS, ReactJS, Web-Dev**
+- 💬 Ask me about ***'What do you like to know?'***

-- 📫 How to reach me **https://www.linkedin.com/in/ankit-malviya-81b692219/**
+- 📫 How to reach me ['My Profile](https://www.linkedin.com/in/ankit-malviya-81b692219/)

-- 📄 Know about my experiences [https://bit.ly/3vxt1sx](https://bit.ly/3vxt1sx)
+- 📄 Know about my experiences ["My Portfolio Website"](https://bit.ly/3vxt1sx)

 - ⚡ Fun fact **'Be the Unique One!'**